MARS-Group-HAW/mars-explorer/resources/examples/README.md

 Within the mars-explorer the user can view and also copy the projects that are located here.

 ## Requirements

-- Since these projects often represent a starting point for students, they should be compilable in any case
+Since these projects often represent a starting point for students, they should be compilable in any case.
+To ensure this, the following requirements apply to the example projects:
 - The models (*.cs files) should be located at the top level of the directory (other files can be nested)
+- The namespace of the model files must be the same as the project name, no additions
 - Your models `Mars.Life.Simulations` version must match the version used in the `MARS-Explorer` (you can find the version used by this app at the top of `Explorer/src/electron/ipc-main-handler.ts` -> `const MARS_LIFE_VERSION = "..."`)